IceHe/lib/snips/message-queues/kafka-cheatsheet.md

 Core Capabilities

 - **High Throughput** 高吞吐
-- **Scalable** 可伸缩
+- Scalable 可伸缩
 - **Permanent Storage** 持久存储
-- **High Available** 高可用
+- High Available 高可用

 Ecosystem

 - **Built-in Strem Processing**
     - Process streams of events with joins, aggregations, filters, transformations, and more, using event-time and **exactly-once processing**.
-- Connect to almost anything
-- Client Libraries
+- ……
-- Large Ecosystem Open Source Tools

 ### Description

-Apache Kafka is an **event streaming platform**.
-What does that mean?
+……

-Kafka combines three key capabilities so you can implement your use cases for event streaming end-to-end with a single battle-tested solution :
+Kafka combines 3 key capabilities :

 - To **publish (write)** and **subscribe to (read)** streams of events, including continuous import/export of your data from other systems.
 - To **store** streams of events durably and reliably for as long as you want.